ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 ![placeholder_1](https://ismith1024.github.io/images/rt_tr_age.png)

-*Fig x: Reward by age; and difficulty by income; change in transaction rate*
+*Fig 13: Reward by age; and difficulty by income; change in transaction rate*

 Younger and lower-income customers increased transaction rate, but independently of reward and difficuly.
 There was no noticeable transaction value trend correltated to either income or age.